HatimCodeforever/MindCraft-2.0/README.md

-Certainly!
-Here's the updated README file with the addition of running the client:

----

 # Client Project Setup Guide

 This guide will walk you through the process of setting up your client project.
 Please follow the steps below: